DIFFERENT LENGTHS OF BOLTS AND WHY

-To add to the organic nature of climbing holds, it is also a goal to have the head of the bolt as near to the face of the hold as possible.
-We don't want the head of a bolt protruding on the front of the grip because you would feel it when grabbing the hold.
+To add to the organic nature of climbing holds, it is also a goal to have the head of the bolt near the face of the hold as possible.
+We don't want the head of a bolt protruding on the grip's front because you would feel it when grabbing the hold.

 We also want the bolt as near to the face of the hold as possible.
 The more material we can get between the washer and the back of the grip increases strength.

 To sum up, the thicknesses of the climbing holds we are dealing with are rarely the same.
 They might be in one pack, but very unlikely in bulk packs and especially when considering an extra small hold to an extra-large hold.